camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 };
 ```

-These functions allow a user to check if the object can be downcasted and to
+These functions allow a user to check if the object can be downcast and to
 actually perform the operation.

 ### type_traits